 by Kathleen Weidner Zoehfeld

 Homes are important.
-Your home keeps your family safe, warm, and dry.
-But did you know that animals live in many different kinds of homes?
+They keep your family safe, warm, and dry.
+Did you know that animals live in their own unique homes as well?
 In What Lives in a Shell, you’ll learn about all the animals that make themselves at home in shells, including snails, hermit crabs, and even turtles.

 Duck & Goose Go to the Beach